mhd3v/cie-lf-take-home-assignment/readme.md

  1. NPM
  2. Node.JS
  3. Google's Geocoding API key (**important**): obtain this key from [here](https://developers.google.com/maps/documentation/geocoding/get-api-key).
-Once you have the API key, create a .env file under the task2 folder with the following content:
+Once you have the API key, create a .env file inside the task2 folder with the following content:
  `API_KEY=<YOUR_KEY_HERE>`.
 Please note that the `GET /party_plan` route cannot be invoked unless the API key is set.